 South Carolina criminal defense attorney Ronald Johnson has a great deal of experience in preparing criminal case paperwork, so he knows how to get all of your forms to the correct locations and parties in time to meet all of the filing deadlines.

 You cannot rely on the state to protect your side of the argument.
 The prosecutor is the attorney whose goal is to win their case for the state of South Carolina.

 The prosecutor is your adversary and unlikely to take it easy on you if you go to court without legal representation by a qualified attorney.
 When you retain a criminal defense attorney, you avoid being on the weak end of a power struggle in the courtroom.

 Only a knowledgeable defense attorney has the skill to represent you when there is so much at stake.
 Any type of criminal conviction will have consequences that will affect your life and the lives of those close to you in numerous ways.

 Your South Carolina criminal defense attorney knows how to help you minimize the impact of your criminal charges on your present and future interests.

 5th – You Need To Understand Your Options

 It’s important to hire an attorney before you talk to the police.
 This preserves your options.
 Many criminal defendants are offered options that could help them avoid being convicted.
 Criminal cases can be settled before trial, often with positive results for the defendants.

 Your attorney can look into whether a dismissal, plea bargain or diversion is available in your case.
 They will also help you to assess the pros and cons associated with each of the options that are available to you.

-If you have been charged with a crime, our attorney can help.
-It is critical that you contact us as soon as possible; call The Law Offices of R.F.
-Johnson Jr. today at 803-794-0140 to schedule your free consultation.
+If you have been charged with a crime, Mr. Johnson can help.
+It is critical that you contact him as soon as possible; call RF Johnson Jr. Law Offices today at 803-794-0140 to schedule your free consultation.